-Class teachers should issue and monitor homework undertaken by pupils whilst ensuring that clear instructions are provided.
-Teachers should also ensure that homework issued is recorded by all pupils in their planner and for parents on MyChildAtSchool, the online platform.
+Class Teachers should issue and monitor homework undertaken by pupils whilst ensuring that clear instructions are provided.
+Teachers should also ensure that homework issued is recorded by all pupils in their planner.

 Where appropriate, homework should be marked as quickly as possible and the pupils given appropriate feedback.
-Comments should identify ways individual pupils can improve and appropriate next steps should be set (through the use of TLF or verbal feedback) so that they can deepen their level of knowledge and understanding.
-Tasks may be assessed in other ways, for example through discussion, application of knowledge during in-class tasks or by self or peer marking.
+Comments should identify ways individual pupils can improve and appropriate next steps should be set (through the use of TLF) so that they can deepen their level of knowledge and understanding.
+Occasionally, tasks may be assessed in other ways, for example through discussion, application of knowledge during in-class tasks or by self or peer marking.